How to Fire My Real Estate Agent? 10 Things You Need to Know

 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

-Finding a real estate agent is hard enough, but what are you supposed to do if you’re not happy with them?
+Finding a real estate agent is hard enough, but what are you supposed to do if you think you made a mistake?
 What if it causes you to lay awake at night, asking yourself, “I think I need to fire my real estate agent.
 How do I do that?”

 Your real estate agent is supposed to be someone who can help you through the homebuying process, answer your questions, and try to find a house that meets (or even exceeds!) all of your wants and needs, within your budget.
 But sometimes things don’t work out — and that’s okay.

-Before we go through the steps of firing your agent, let’s first go over some situations that would cause someone to want to fire an agent and find a new one.
+Before we go through the steps of firing your agent, let’s first review some situations that would cause someone (like you) to want to fire their agent and find a new one.

 1. Poor communication

 Like any relationship, communication is vital.
 Right from the beginning, you should be able to talk to your agent and let them know what you’re hoping to achieve with this transaction.

 “The lack of communication and little to no responsive action is a good reason to stop working with an agent,” says Julie Kaczor, an experienced agent who has sold homes for 29 years in Illinois.